interloper111/interloper111/README.md

 I am a physics undergraduate with a strong interest in mathematical and theoretical physics.

-This GitHub profile is a working archive of my studies into the deeper conceptual ideas within physics and mathematics.
+This GitHub profile is a working archive of my findings into deeper conceptual ideas within physics and mathematics.
 <!--
 **interloper111/interloper111** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.